llm-workflow-engine/llm-workflow-engine/docs/functions.rst

 ===============================================

-The wrapper supports `OpenAI functions <https://platform.openai.com/docs/guides/gpt/function-calling>`_ for all models that support it.
+LWE supports `OpenAI functions <https://platform.openai.com/docs/guides/gpt/function-calling>`_ for all models that support it.

 Mutiple functions may be attached, and the LLM can choose to call any or all of the attached functions.